 If you’re looking for a beautiful, smart, energetic dog, look no further than the National Dog of Norway.

 One of the world’s oldest dog breeds, the ancestors of elkhounds have been found buried in Viking burial grounds.
-Having served for many years as a hunter and tracker, the elkhound of today is an excellent family pet.
+Having served for many years as a hunter and tracker, the elkhound of today is an excellent family pet and one of the most popular dogs in Norway.

 First things first, its Norwegian name is Norsk Elghund Grå and the translation into English is a curious one.
 Given that they neither hunted Elk nor are they hounds, Norwegian Moose Dog Grey would be a more apt name.
 Clearly the English adopted it by sound rather than meaning.